AdamBelabdi/dashboard/README.md

 - **Speedometer**: Monitor your velocity in real-time, whether you're on a road trip, cycling adventure, or simply curious about your speed.

-- **Timer**: Stay organized and efficient by timing your workouts, cooking sessions, or work tasks with the integrated timer feature.
+- **Timer**: Stay organized and efficient by timing your drive with the integrated timer feature.

 ## Installation